Full dating profile rebuild in three days.

 What we changed

-• Mate cup instead of a giant bone — still shows he's into the culture
+• Mate cup instead of a giant bone, while still showing he's into the culture

 • Brick wall and warm light instead of a tin roof in the rain